-Grubbing in Chicago (land)

 The almighty combo

-If the combo is a little too much meat for you and or not enough food then try a gravy bread instead or one with your combo.
+If the combo is a bit too much meat for you then try a gravy bread instead.
 The gravy bread is just the bread of an Italian beef soaked in the gravy.
-The gravy bread is a popular side item at beef and dog stands around town.
-Some people enjoy them plain and others like them with peppers inside.
-The best gravy bread in the city is found at Pop's who also has one of the better beefs.
-Its pretty much a southside thing and while they can be found on northside menus they are all over da southside.
-I could easily eat 5 GB's in a single sitting and would like to see a gravy bread entry into the Competitive Eating League.
+It’s a popular side item at Italian beef and hot dog stands around town.
+Some people enjoy them plain and others like them with hot peppers while some places stuff fries inside.
+The best gravy bread in the city is found at Pop's which also has one of the better beefs.
+It’s more of a south side thing but they can still be found on menus across the city.
+As a teen I could easily eat four of these in a single sitting.

 Gravy Bread from Pop's on Kedzie